WinnerOK/devops/README.md

 - App runs on port `8000`
 - Swagger is available at `/docs`
 - Application metrics are available at `/metrics`
+- Root endpoint access time is recorded and can be retrieved at `/visits`

 ## Running docker image